xan105/node-remote-thread/README.md

 You will need C/C++ build tools and Python 3.x (node-gyp) to build this module.<br />

 > [!IMPORTANT]
 > This package doesn't have any installation restrictions in its package.json file to facilitate multi-platform development; however, it is designed to work only on Windows with x86/x64 architecture.
+ARM64 is untested.

 API
 ===